spassvogel/gilles-game/docs/thoughts.md

 - [ ] Implement a serviceworker for caching

 ### 2022-06-23 Remove long press
-- [ ] Remove long press to see actor stats.
+- [x] Remove long press to see actor stats.
 It's hella annoying
+- [ ] Cannot shoot dead enemies
+- [ ] When a live actor and a dead one share the same tile, live actor takes precedence for selecting